tinalexander/tinalexander.github.io/pages/2023/10-october.md

 # October 3, 2023

-## From an FDA spokesperson regarding Novavax's updated COVID-19 vaccine

-- **Source:** email from Cherie Duvall-Jones of the Food and Drug Administration
-- **Date:** received October 3, 2023

-> This action was based on the submission made to the agency by the vaccine manufacturer.
-Questions about the application may be directed to the company.

 ## From a Novavax spokesperson regarding updated COVID-19 vaccine

 - **Source:** emails from a Novavax spokesperson